naomy19/address-search-app/README.md

 ## About

-This Address search app was made with Flutter for a short course project.
+This address search app was made with Flutter for a short course project.
 In this project the user is able to find out the address informations through a brazilian zip code.

 ---